zoho/custompaymentgateway/README.md

-# Custom Payment Gateways Development Kit
+# Payment Gateway Connector Development Kit

-This is a custom payment gaetway devloped using gradle.
-This kit will allow you simulate the interation between zoho books and payment gateway.
-To use this development kit kindly familiarize yourself with Custom Payment Gateways from our Help Documantation.
+This Payment Gateway Connector development kit built using gradle, will allow you simulate the interation between zoho books and payment gateway.
+To use this development kit kindly familiarize yourself with Payment Gateway Connector from our Help Documantation.

 ## What you'll need

- - Any Recent version of java installed in your system
+ - Java installed in your system
- - Any recent version of gradle installed in your system
+ - Gradle installed in your system

 ## How to get Started

   - Clone this repository to your machine.
-  - use `gradle appRun` in the cloned path to start custom payment gateway server in your machine.
+  - use `gradle appRun` in the cloned path to start payment gateway server in your machine.
   - check if the server is up using `http://localhost:8099`.

-## Connecting this gateway to Zoho Books.
+## Creating a Payment Gateway Connector in Zoho Books.

 You need to be granted access to custom payment gateways, for requesting access kindly write to ***support[at]zohobooks[dot]com***
 Once you have been granted access to custom payment gateways